 The Commodore 64 is a home computer from the American company Commodore Business Machine (CBM).
 This home computer would go down in history as the best-selling Personal Computer of all time.
 During its life span (1988-1997) between 12.5 and 17 million C64’s were sold.
 During the heyday of the C64 (1983-1986), Commodore achieved a market share of between 30% and 40%, leaving renowned PC builders such as IBM and Apple far behind.

 Commodore owes its success to several factors.
-In the late 1980s, computers were still a hobby for ‘nerds’ and enthusiasts who met in computer hobby clubs.
+In the late 1970s, computers were still a hobby for ‘nerds’ and enthusiasts who met in computer hobby clubs.
 The machines had not yet generally penetrated the living room.
 Commodore managed to change this.
-First of all, it built many of its components itself, which allowed it to keep the price of the machine low.
-Priced at $595 dollars, this relatively inexpensive, fast machine appealed to a much wider audience.
-Another advantage was that you didn’t need an expensive external display, but could simply hook the C64 on your TV (RF), which further lowered the barrier for many people.
+Firstly, it built many of its components itself, which allowed it to keep the price of the machine low.
+Priced at 595 dollars, this relatively inexpensive, fast machine appealed to a much wider audience.
+Another advantage was that you didn’t need an expensive external display, but could simply hook the C64 to your TV (RF), which further lowered the barrier for many people.

 Facts about Commodore 64